-The switch is an important part in the operation of a DC machine.
-This one provides two things:
+The commutator is an important part in the operation of DC electric motors and generators.
+The switch performs the following functions:

-The alternating current generated when rotating the rotor coils beyond the fixed field magnets becomes a DC voltage (alternator) or reverses the direction of the current in the rotor windings so that the armature continues to rotate (motor) .
+In the case of an alternator, the alternating current generated by rotating the rotor coils past the fixed-field magnets is converted into a direct current voltage.
+On the other hand, in the case of an electric motor it reverses the direction of the current in the rotor windings so that the armature continues to rotate.